ironscar/dba-starter/postgres/docs/13 - streaming-replication-failover.md

     - ideally make this enabled at cluster initialization
   - Let's also setup `wal_keep_size` to 16MB for everything so that the standby can fetch the min recovery point from primary
     - set this during cluster initialization
+    - `requested timeline X does not contain minimum revovery point on timeline Y` doesn't happen anymore
   - Double-check that the synchronous standbys are configured correctly on all containers else queries may never complete due to waiting on synchronous acknowledgement
   - Stop `pgdb4`
   - Run `select pg_promote();` on `pgdb3`